 - MA (Distinction) in International Relations, Keele University, UK

-Having joined the Centre for Technology, Innovation and Engagement (C-Tie) in September 2016, Lena is embarking on a series of research projects investigating processes of technology innovation and social innovation in the field of medical technology.
-Current research focusses on technology convergence, the influence of regulation on innovation strategies in medical technology, and strategies for managing combinatorial innovation in complex innovation ecosystems.
+Having joined the Centre for Technology, Innovation and Engagement (C-Tie) in September 2016, Lena works on a series of research projects investigating processes of technology innovation and social innovation in the field of medical technology.
+Current research focusses on technology categorization and regulation, the influence of regulation on innovation strategies in medical technology, and strategies for managing medical device innovation in complex innovation ecosystems.

-Drawing on her background in international development cooperation, Lena is developing a project on the role of social enterprises in innovation ecosystems developing medical devices for low-resource settings.
+Drawing on her background in international development cooperation, Lena is developing a project on the role of social enterprises in innovation ecosystems developing eHealth solutions for low-resource settings.
 In this context, Lena also works on visual methods for more agency-oriented qualitative research on inter-organisational partnerships and networks.

-- Technology innovation & transfer; medical technology innovation & regulation; technology convergence in medical technology, innovation networks & partnerships; innovation strategy, anticommons theory; social innovation; relational theory; renewable energy technologies
+- Technology innovation; technology transfer; medical technology; medical device regulation; categorization processes; innovation networks & partnerships; innovation management; relational theory; renewable energy technologies

-- Hybrid organisations; sustainable development; social entrepreneurship; global/local partnerships in technology transfer; small-scale renewable energy technologies; international development cooperation; rural electrification; knowledge-power dynamics in North-South partnerships
+- Hybrid organisations; sustainable development; social entrepreneurship; global/local partnerships; international development cooperation; knowledge-power dynamics in North-South partnerships

 - Qualitative research methods, in particular ethnographic & participatory methods; visual network research; agent-based modelling

-- Research methods, research design & advanced qualitative methods-
+Qualitative research methods, research design & advanced qualitative methods

-- Technology innovation; technology transfer; regulation; renewable energy technologies; medical technologies; technology convergence; innovation networks & partnerships
+- Technology innovation; technology transfer; regulation; innovation networks & partnerships; renewable energy technologies; medical technologies; eHealth

-- Network research and relational theory; cross-sector partnerships; NGO-business relations
+- Network research and relational theory; cross-sector partnerships; NGO-business relations; hybrid organisations

 - Sustainability, sustainable development; social innovation; knowledge-power dynamics

-- International development cooperation; NGOs; aid industry; human rights; hybrid organisations; social entrepreneurship
+- International development cooperation; NGOs; aid industry; human rights; social entrepreneurship

 - Administration of cross-divisional ‘Technology Innovation’ research group